djgroen/FabSim3/docs/installation.md

 	* rich

 	!!! note
-		You **ONLY** need to install [ruamel.yaml](https://pypi.org/project/ruamel.yaml) package, others will be installed by FabSim3.
+		You **ONLY** need to install [ruamel.yaml](https://pypi.org/project/ruamel.yaml) package, other packages are installed by FabSim3.
-		To install that python package, simply type
+		To install ruamel.yaml package, simply type
 		```sh
 		pip3 install ruamel.yaml
 		```